QuantConnect/lean-cli/README.md

   --terminal-link-openfigi-api-key TEXT
-                                  The Open FIGI API key to use for mapping options --download-data                 Update the Lean configuration file to download data from the QuantConnect API, alias for --data-provider QuantConnect --data-purchase-limit INTEGER   The maximum amount of QCC to spend on downloading data during the backtest when using QuantConnect as data provider --release                       Compile C# projects in release configuration instead of debug --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --python-venv TEXT              The path of the python virtual environment to be used
+                                  The Open FIGI API key to use for mapping options --download-data                 Update the Lean configuration file to download data from the QuantConnect API, alias for --data-provider-historical QuantConnect --data-purchase-limit INTEGER   The maximum amount of QCC to spend on downloading data during the backtest when using QuantConnect as historical data provider --release                       Compile C# projects in release configuration instead of debug --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --python-venv TEXT              The path of the python virtual environment to be used